The Life We Live Without God Is Riddled With Lies and Unending Problems:

 “Come, all you who are thirsty, come to the waters; and you who have no money, come, buy and eat!
 Come, buy wine and milk without money and without cost.
 Why spend money on what is not bread, and your labor on what does not satisfy?
 Listen, listen to me, and eat what is good, and you will delight in the richest of fare.

 No wonder the world is flooded with innumerable religions and philosophies in various and multiple forms which emerge from the search for the elusive ‘something’.
 That Something, if I must, is the fellowship we once had with God, one that was broken in Eden.
 Yes, the very one that has been restored through Jesus Christ, our Saviour.
 But because of The Fall, the restoration of the perfect fellowship with God will have to wait until our day of glorification when God makes everything new again.
-For now, our lives in this world will be often flawed and needy because we live in a condemned world where Satan’s constant mission (John 10:10 ; Ephesians 6:12
+For now, our lives in this world will be often flawed and needy because we live in a condemned world where Satan’s constant mission is to destroy us (John 10:10)

 Our Unmet Needs are the source of all our Personal Problems:

 Now that we’ve got to the whole point of writing this article, let’s delve right to it.
 The aim of Biblical Counselling is to help steer people along the lines of Biblical principles towards regaining confidence and empowering them to function to their full potential as God intended for His children to be.
 To put things into a new perspective that aligned with the counsellor’s perspective, let’s get our attention back to where we earlier stated that human beings have deep longings which arose out of the broken fellowship that we have with God.
-These ‘Deep Longings’ or crucial ‘Personal Needs’ may be summed up in three categories :
+According to Dr. LARRY CRABB, these ‘Deep Longings’ or crucial ‘Personal Needs’ may be summed up in three categories :

-2) Significance- a sense of value or worth
+2) Significance – sense of value or worth

-3) Self Worth- the sense of purpose or that one’s life really counts.
+3) Self Worth – sense of purpose or that one’s life really counts.

 We know that we can’t control a lot of things, we can’t solve some of our problems, we can’t change certain circumstances.
 But we must also understand that, as Christians, we can choose to change the way we think.
 The ‘Freedom to Choose’ that God equip each one of us with since the beginning of our time is something so amazingly sculpted and securely protected into our very being that even God Himself wouldn’t encroach on it.
 The Devil has no access to it either but he will influence it by tweaking our soft spots and our weaknesses.
 Exercising our freewill to change the way we think is not only biblical (Ephesians 4:23 ; Romans 12:2) but is also key to changing our attitude and behaviours so as to be able to grow closer to God.